 Depending on a variety of aspects available to the farmer, changing from whole milk to other liquid feeds can be cost effective.
 Milk replacers are often about 50 to 60 percent of the cost of feeding whole milk, if salable milk is fed.
 Where farms are set up for feeding waste milk and colostrum in a safe and easy manner, this can be even more cost effective.
 Waste milk systems are not without problems or increases in management, however many farms can handle the additional problems that arise.
 Waste milk and colostrum must be fed in a consistent manner to avoid health problems, and if possible, pasteurized to minimize any health problems and disease transfer.

-Feed high quality and palatable concentrates to younger animals.
+Feed high quality, palatable concentrates to young animals.

 This means feeding the best quality calf starters and calf growers to the young calves.
 A high quality starter, one with no mold, no dust, with a good texture, high levels of nutrients, and plenty of molasses or flavoring agents, will make a dramatic impact on early starter and dry matter intake.
 Optimizing starter intake will allow calves to grow at higher rates of gain and will allow for earlier weaning ages.
 Typically, calves need 1.5 to 2 pounds of grain per day for at least three days prior to weaning.
 Once weaned, calves require significantly less labor and if they continue to grow at rapid rates, will be much more economical per pound of gain then when fed liquid diets.